 The Honors Program provides each student with an Advising Plan, the outline of which is determined by the program of study chosen by the student.
 Each Advising Plan is outlined by semester and suggests Core Curriculum or junior and senior level coursework and field of study coursework to be taken prior to graduation.

 The Honors Curriculum will be presented to students in specially designed Honors class sections.
-Each Honors section is limited in enrollment, instructed by specifically chosen instructors, and incorporates enrichment activities or thematic exploration, which may include those themes highlighted each year by the Phi Theta Kappa International Honor Society.
+Each Honors section is limited in enrollment, instructed by specifically chosen instructors, and incorporates enrichment activities or thematic exploration.